Naya Rivera’s ‘Glee’ Wife Heather Morris Shares Hope For Her Safe Return

 Fans of Glee were huge champions of the romantic relationship between the characters of Santana and Brittany.
 They responded to the way the characters cared for one another prior to officially coming out to their friends and family on the series.
 Initially, the characters were flirty with one another but maintained heterosexual relationships.
 Brittany dated Artie and Santana hooked up with closeted football player Karofsky.
 In the end, the women could not deny their love for one another and became a couple, who endured many ups and downs before marrying during the show’s final season.

 It was unclear if Naya and Heather maintained a personal friendship once they ended their run on the series.
 Naya would later elaborate on her Glee experience in the book Sorry Not Sorry: Dreams, Mistakes, and Growing Up.
-She did not mention their personal friendship with Heather in the book.
+She did not mention a personal friendship with Heather in the book.

-Heather and Naya reunited for a photo opportunity in July 2019, just one year ago, when they were photographed together as they attended the California Monster Jam Celebrity Event.

-The reunion between the former co-stars was captured at The Staples Center in Los Angeles, California at a celebrity event that occurred at the Monster Jam Triple Threat series of shows.
-Naya attended the show with her son Josey and Heather with husband Taylor Hubbell and their sons Owen and Elijah reported The Daily Mail.
+Heather and Naya reunited for a photo opportunity in July 2019, when they were photographed together at the Staples Center in Los Angeles for the California Monster Jam Celebrity Event.
+Naya attended the show with her son Josey.
+Heather was with husband Taylor Hubbell and their sons Owen and Elijah, reported The Daily Mail.